Achievable logoAchievable logo

 • Contributions are partially deductible or not deductible

-Covered by a qualified workplace plan means the investor can access a qualified retirement plan through their work.
+Covered by a qualified workplace plan means the investor can access a qualified retirement plan through work.
 For example, an investor working at a corporation that can contribute to a 401(k) is covered by a qualified plan.

 Sidenote